Iosis713/SpaceShips/README.md

-My first fully finished fame so far (with Menu etc.).
+My first fully finished game so far (with Menu etc.).
 Previous games were playable but not finishied with GUI interface.
 I have done it as a learning project using SFML library.
 I decided to write simply Indie game, as beeing able to track a progess is most satisfying event for me, what is quite simple with GUI.

 * Confirm menu option marked by green color by clicking enter